 The Authority has a number of strategies for managing interest rate risk.
 During periods of falling interest rates and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.
 The risk of loss is ameliorated by the fact that a proportion of government grant payable on financing costs will normally move with prevailing interest rates or the Authority's cost of borrowing and provide compensation for a proportion of any higher costs.
 The treasury management team has an active strategy for assessing interest rate exposure.
 The long-term borrowing of the Authority is held at a fixed rate and thus there would be no effect on the Comprehensive Income and Expenditure Statement, or the debit to the Housing Revenue Account, if interest rates were different from those that prevailed on the Balance Sheet date.
-Investments are mostly held at fixed rates with the exemption of the Lloyds 95 day notice account.
+Investments are mostly held at fixed rates.